Freight Shipping from St. Petersburg to Dallas

 How much does it cost to ship freight from St. Petersburg to Dallas?

-Full truckload (FTL) rates from St. Petersburg, FL to Dallas, TX currently range from $2,550-$3,143 for a standard dry van load over the 1,186-mile route.
+Full truckload (FTL) rates from St. Petersburg, FL to Dallas, TX currently range $2,550-$3,143 (roughly $2.16-$2.66 per mile over 1,186 miles).
 LTL shipments typically cost $852-$1,408 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from St. Petersburg to Dallas?